Rectified strong core in Shapley-Scarf housing markets with indifferences: Other cooperative solutions

+An allocation $\sigma$ is said to \textit{weakly (strongly) dominate} another allocation $\mu$ if $\mu$ is weakly (strongly) blocked by some coalition via $\sigma$.
+A vNM stable set is then defined as follows.

+\begin{definition}[\citealp{vonNeumann1944}] In a market $ M(\w,\succsim_I) $, a subset of allocations $ A\subseteq \a(M) $ is a \textbf{vNM stable set based on weak (strong) domination} if it satisfies the following two conditions: \begin{enumerate} \item Internal stability: Every $ \mu\in A $ is not weakly (strongly) dominated by any other $ \sigma\in A$.

+\item External stability: Every $ \sigma\notin A$ is weakly (strongly) dominated by some $\mu\in A$. \end{enumerate} \end{definition} A vNM stable set based on weak domination is Pareto efficient if it exists, yet a vNM stable set based on strong domination may contain Pareto inefficient allocations. \cite{wako2007nonexistence} shows that a vNM stable set based on either strong or weak domination generally does not exist; examples are available in his paper.

-This section concludes the paper by examining other potential solution concepts for the housing market model.
-The first solution we consider is the \textbf{vNM stable set}.
-A set of allocations is a vNM stable set if each allocation inside the set is not dominated by any other allocation inside the set (internal stability), and each allocation outside the set is dominated by an allocation inside the set (external stability). \cite{wako1991some} shows that the strong core, when it is nonempty, is the unique vNM stable set based on weak domination.
-However, \cite{wako2007nonexistence} shows that, in general, a vNM stable set based on either strong or weak domination does not exist.
-Several papers modify the definition of weak domination and then prove that the corresponding vNM stable set coincides with the set of competitive allocations.
-However, as discussions in the related literature section, the set of competitive allocations has undesirable features.
+A vNM stable set may not be unique when it exists.
+In Example \ref{example:strongcore:empty}, under $\succsim'_I$, both $\{\mu\}$ and $\{\delta\}$ are weak domination vNM stable sets. \cite{wako1991some} shows that when the strong core is nonempty, the strong core is the unique vNM stable set based on weak domination.
+Several papers modify the definition of weak domination and prove that the corresponding vNM stable set exists and coincides with the set of competitive allocations, which may contain Pareto inefficient allocations and may be strictly larger than a nonempty strong core; see the discussions in the related literature part of the introduction.

-\cite{demuynck2019myopic} introduce the \textbf{myopic stable set} (MSS) for a general class of social environments.
-A MSS always exists and is unique for a social environment with a finite state space.
-In the housing market model, a weak domination MSS is a set of allocations satisfying three conditions: (1) no coalition of agents can benefit from deviating from an allocation inside the set to an allocation outside the set (deterrence of external deviations); (2) from any allocation outside the set there is a finite sequence of coalition blocking that leads to an allocation inside the set (iterated external stability); (3) no strict subset of the set satisfies the former two conditions (minimality). \cite{demuynck2019myopic} have proved that, in the housing market model under strict preferences, the weak domination MSS coincides with the strong core.
-However, we show that, when preferences are weak, the weak domination MSS may include Pareto inefficient allocations.